Is Blood Mixture Or Pure Substance

 Pure Substances

 A pure substance is a material with a consistent composition and fixed properties.
-This means that a pure substance will always have the same elements or compounds in the same proportions.
+In plain terms, a pure substance will always have the same elements or compounds in the same proportions.
 Pure substances can be further classified into elements and compounds.

 • Elements: These are the simplest forms of matter and cannot be broken down into simpler substances by chemical means.
 Examples include gold (Au), silver (Ag), oxygen (O), and hydrogen (H).
 Each element is made up of only one type of atom.